-The summer holidays can seem pretty long if you’re a parent; you certainly don’t want your son or daughter to be sitting inside playing video games the entire time though.
-It’s important to retain a certain sense of routine so your kids don’t start sleeping in until 11am and then lazing about eating you out of house and home.
-That’s why the summer holidays are the perfect time to get your children involved in new activities; they might even find a hobby that they love or excel at.
-In the past my children have done everything from archery to pottery, but here are my five favourite picks when it comes to S…
+The summer holidays can seem pretty long if you’re a parent; you certainly don’t want your son or daughter to be sitting inside playing video games the entire time, though.
+It’s important to retain a certain sense of routine so your kids don’t start sleeping in until 11 a.m. and then lazing about eating you out of the house and home.
+That’s why the summer holidays are the perfect time to get your children involved in new activities; they might even find a hobby they love or excel at.
+In the past, my children have done everything from archery to pottery, but here are my five favourite picks when it comes to S…

-My daughter wasn’t too keen on the idea of football, so we enrolled her into an equestrian programme instead.
-We had to get a few bits for her including riding boots and a safety helmet, but it was well worth it as she now loves horses and is entering competitions.
+My daughter wasn’t keen on football, so we enrolled her in an equestrian programme instead.
+We had to get a few bits for her, including riding boots and a safety helmet, but it was well worth it as she now loves horses and is entering competitions.
 It makes a great day out for our whole family to watch her as she shows us what she’s learned, and we can’t wait to support her again throughout the summer.

 I was never a strong swimmer, so I was determined that my kids would do a better job than me.
-They have been doing swimming lessons since they were very small, but they often go along to a swimming camp at our local leisure centre for a week during the summer.
-This gives them a chance to work on their skills and socialise with their friends too.
-They do come back pretty hungry, but I think it’s worth it for knowing that they’ll be safer in the water for the rest of their lives.
+They have been doing swimming lessons since they were very small, but they often go to a swimming camp at our local leisure centre for a week during the summer.
+This allows them to work on their skills and socialise with their friends.
+They come back pretty hungry, but I think it’s worth knowing that they’ll be safer in the water for the rest of their lives.

 Finally, golf is a good choice if your children avoid heights or water.
 It’s a tough game to get the hang of, but with classes designed for juniors and beginners, they can have a lot of fun trying.
 My son absolutely adores going to the driving range with his dad; it’s a great chance for them to bond out of the way of us girls!